qfpl/applied-fp-course/INSTRUCTOR_NOTES.md

 Exceptions will be discussed when working on the 'readObject' function to load the file into a JSON Value.

+Mention or have students work through the type signature for:

+- ``fmap . fmap``.

+This pattern starts to be useful in this level as students start to work over multiple levels of ``Functor``.

 # Level 6

 This is "The ReaderT" level.